The Hudsucker Proxy: Production

-In addition, numerous sequences were filmed in downtown Chicago, particularly in the Merchandise Mart building for the entrance and lobby to Hudsucker Industries and the Hilton Chicago Christmas ballroom.
+In addition, numerous sequences were filmed in downtown Chicago, particularly in the Merchandise Mart building for the entrance and lobby to Hudsucker Industries and The Blackstone Hotel Christmas ballroom.

-The presses in the News & Observer building in downtown Raleigh, North Carolina appeared in the movie.
+The presses in the News & Observer building in downtown Raleigh, North Carolina, appeared in the movie.

 Visual effects

 The visual effects supervisor was Michael J. McAlister (Indiana Jones and the Last Crusade, Willow) with Mark Stetson (Superman Returns, Peter Pan) as miniatures supervisor.
 Peter Chesney, mechanical effects designer on many Coen brothers films, created a pair of 16-foot angel wings for actor Charles Durning, who portrayed Waring Hudsucker.
 "I made a complicated steel armature with a lot of electric motors to time everything so he can fold up his wings, unfold them and flap them about.
 Then we covered them with real duck and turkey feathers," says Chesney.
 "We modeled them after photographs of a hovering dove landing in slow motion."
 The buildings in the background (designed by McAlister and Stetson) were 1:24 scale models, shot separately and merged in post-production.
 To lengthen the sequence, the model of the Hudsucker building was the equivalent of 90 stories, not 45.